Patt126/Parallel_Ising/README.md

 - Serial computation with C++ with  Metropolis-Hastings alghoritm.
 -  parallel computation utilizing OpenMP with different parallelization techniques.
 - Configurable parameters such as lattice size, temperature range, and number of iterations.
+- Automated simulation specifying minimum and maximum lattice size.
+Allows to get performance and Physical results, stored in dedicated folders
 - Analysis of physical properties like total energy, magnetization, correlation lenght and specific heat.
 Following their evolution with temperature around the critical one.
 - Performance evaluation for benchmarking with fixed number of iteration.
 - Convergence criterion implementation: exact solution comparison and fluctuation analisys.
 - Visualization

+## Update

+In the latest simulation, conducted on a high-performance computer equipped with a substantial number of cores, we were able to explore larger lattices.
+However, we observed that the approach of pre-storing and manipulating a fixed sequence of random numbers proved to be resource-intensive in terms of memory usage.
+Consequently, I reverted to a simpler strategy where a random number is generated on-the-fly when needed.
+While this incurs a higher computational cost, it significantly improves memory performance.
+In the code, I have ve preserved commented or unused sections from the previous implementation as a form of documentation to trace the development process.

 # Parallel Algorithm